Thailand travel guide

 Contacts: Tel: +66 (0)2 132 1888 or +66 (0)2 132 3888.

 Getting to the city: The Airport Rail Link (ARL) is the fastest way to get to central Bangkok.
-The service runs from the first floor of the airport and connects you to the MRT underground at Makkasan City Interchange Station (MRT Phetchaburi Station) and the BTS Skytrain at Phayathai Station.
+The service runs from the first floor of the airport and connects you to the MRT underground at Makkasan Station and the BTS Skytrain at Phaya Thai Station.
 Public buses run several routes from the Transport Centre to Bangkok, while the Airport Express provides air-conditioned coaches between the airport and first-class hotels in downtown Bangkok.
 There is also a Limousine Service counter on the 2nd floor of the Arrivals Hall.

 Car rental: Car hire is available from Avis, Budget, Hertz, Sixt and Thai Car Rental Association.
 Bookings can be made at the Car Rental service counter at Arrivals.

-Airport Taxis: From the airport passengers can catch a taxi from the departure terminal.
+Airport Taxis: From the airport passengers can catch a taxi from the platform of the Passenger Terminal on the 1st Floor, Gates 4 and 7.
 Travel time depends greatly on traffic but is at least 30 minutes and can be much more.
 An exit fee is expected to be paid by the passenger although this can be paid at the end of the ride.
 Passengers can request the driver use the expressway which will cost a small additional fee.

-Facilities: Currency exchange is available on Level 2 at Arrivals, and ATMs are located throughout the terminal building.
+Facilities: Currency exchange is available, and ATMs are located throughout the terminal building.
 Public telephones are widely available.
 A tourist information service is located in the Arrivals hall on Level 2, duty-free shopping and a myriad of restaurants, wine bars and fast food outlets are also available.